pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

   }
 }

-When querying against a date column with a Swift date, you will need to explicitly bundle up the Swift date into the appropriate representation to use various query helpers.
+When querying against a date column with a custom representation, you will need to explicitly bundle the Swift date up into the appropriate representation to use various query helpers.
 This can be done using the `#bind` macro:

 ```swift
 Reminder.where { $0.created > #bind(startDate) }